 They have a 14-day trial, which is awesome.
 Usually, it’s just a 7-day trial with other courses.

-They show us the objective of each lesson.
-That way we’ll able to know what we can do upon completing them.
+They show us the objective for each lesson.
+That way we’ll be able to know what we can do upon completing them.

 The next time you log in again, it will show you the last lesson you were learning, so you can jump straight to it.

 I like the way they structure the content.
 They make me learn everything in context.
-They choose a topic, for example, go shopping, booking a hotel, etc and prepare the most common words/ phrases/ questions based on that.
+They choose a topic, for example, going shopping, booking a hotel, etc and prepare the most common words, phrases, and questions based on that.

-So, rather than learning numbers, colors, sizes, etc in one go, they put each of them in a different context.
-I must say it’s a really good strategy because it makes me curious which numbers or colors will come next.
+So, rather than learning numbers, colors, sizes, etc in one go, they put each in a different context.
+I must say it’s a really good strategy because it makes me curious about which numbers or colors will come next.

 The lesson takes time to load.
 I’m sure it has nothing to do with my internet connection because when I go to other websites they load pretty fast.